COVID-19 Exposure Control, Mitigation and Recovery Plan

 - Deans must take all measures possible to prevent high density in work areas by limiting persons, and/or setting up rotational schedules, etc. that still allow access to complete essential instructional tasks.

 - Security will provide support for access control to all buildings being operated for instructional purposes.
-However, Instructors will manage student access prior to the start of any scheduled lab.
+However, Instructors will manage student access prior to the start of any scheduled lab or approved classroom activity.

 7.1 Campus Visitors (Instruction only)